Artesia in Eddy County, New Mexico — The American Mountains (Southwest)

 Erected by Artesia Main Street, Inc.

 Credits.
 This page was last revised on April 18, 2018.
-This page originally submitted on May 4, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 542 times since then and 4 times this year.
+It was originally submitted on May 4, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 633 times since then and 30 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on May 4, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.